ozyurtf/agentic-data-assistant/README.md

-**Note**: The original code is taken from [here](https://github.com/ArduPilot/UAVLogViewer), and I'm implementing/integrating the components below on top of the UI:
+**Note**: The main motivation behind this project is to refresh my knowledge of designing scalable and robust AI systems.
+The original code used to build the UI is taken from [here](https://github.com/ArduPilot/UAVLogViewer), and I am implementing/integrating the components below on top of the UI:

 - Backend API development
 - API Gateway